JManzur/proxmox_ubuntu_cloud_template/README.md

 chmod 600 my_proxmox_key.pem
 ```

-Now to connect to the server you can do:
+Now to connect to the server you can run:
 ```bash
 ssh -i ~/.ssh/my_proxmox_key.pem {user}@{ip}
 ```